 What gifts can you make without triggering Inheritance Tax (IHT)?
 What are the rules on making tax-effective gifts for IHT purposes?

 HMRC's latest Trusts and Estates newsletter contains some useful information.
-Here is our enhanced version together with a reminder of upcoming and recent changes.
+Here is our enhanced version for subscribers, including reminders of recent and upcoming changes.

 Small acorn